aditya699/aigyan/README.md

-# aigyan
-a learning ai bot for ai updates and system management
+# This is a telegram bot for ai learning

+ # Work in progress

+ # Link- t.me/aikagyan_bot.